HirbodBehnam/PortForwarder/README.md

 So what's wrong with this?
 Well, I can understand how many bytes had been transferred when the function returns.
 So here comes soft connections and fast forward in cost of inaccuracy.

-As soon as the function returns, I the quota will change.
+As soon as the function returns, the quota will change.

 And what do I mean about the softer connections?
 The client can use the program after the quota is reached.
 When the client wants to establish a new connection it will be rejected from the server.
 Plus you can manage how much client has used more than its quota.